Page Reviewed / Updated - Jan. 2017

 Interested parties should be aware the income limits change annually but not at the start of the year.
 Instead revisions occur in July.

 This program provides financial assistance for Medicare Part D premiums, co-payments, deductibles and gap coverage for the “donut” hole up to $5,100 / year.
 There is no charge to participate in this program.
 However, for those who are not Medicare eligible, there is a minimal co-payment for prescription medications.

-Interested state residents can visit the Nevada Senior Rx website or call their toll free number at (866) 303-6323 to learn more.
+Interested state residents can visit the Nevada Senior Rx website or call their toll-free number at (866) 303-6323 to learn more.
 To apply, one can download an application or visit their local Aging & Disability Services Division.
-As of March 2016, there was no wait list for this program.
+As of January 2017, there was no wait list for this program.
 Eligibility is generally determined within 30-45 days from the date the application is received.